-For Connecticut residents who need help completing their activities of daily living, state Medicaid officials created the Personal Care Assistance (PCA) Program which is also referred to as the PCA Waiver.
-PCA pays for the cost of a personal care attendant to assist the participant with their daily living activities, such as bathing, dressing / undressing, and mobility, as well as provides for adult day care.
+For Connecticut residents 18-64 years old who need help completing their activities of daily living, state Medicaid officials created the Personal Care Assistance (PCA) Program, which is also referred to as the PCA Waiver.
+This waiver program pays for the cost of an agency-based personal care attendant to assist the participant with their daily living activities, such as bathing, dressing / undressing, and mobility, as well as provides for adult day care.
 While this program is not relevant for persons over 64 years old, the Connecticut Home Care Program for the Elders (CHCPE) is intended for this aging population.

-The PCA program serves both the aged 65 and over and individuals aged 18 – 64, who have a recognized disability.
+The PCA program serves individuals age 18 – 64 who have a recognized disability.
 In addition to the age requirement, applicants must be residents of Connecticut who require nursing home level of care and need hands-on assistance with at least two of their activities of daily living, such as bathing, eating, meal preparation, and administration of prescription drugs.

 Applicants also must be financially eligible for Connecticut Medicaid.
-While Connecticut allows seniors to become Medicaid eligible by meeting different sets of requirements (referred to as “pathways”), most commonly, residents must meet the financial criteria that follows for the year 2019.
+While Connecticut allows state residents to become Medicaid eligible by meeting different sets of requirements (referred to as “pathways”), most commonly, they must meet the financial criteria that follows for the year 2023.

-Single applicants are not permitted to have more than $2,313 in monthly income.
-Married individuals can exceed that limit provided their spouse is not counted toward the income eligibility of an applicant spouse.
-Furthermore, under this scenario, income up to $3,160.50 /month can be allocated to the non-applicant spouse from the applicant spouse.
-This is called a monthly maintenance needs allowance and is in place to ensure the non-applicant spouse has sufficient funds from which to live.
+Single applicants are not permitted to have more than $2,742 in monthly income.
+For married couples, income of a non-applicant spouse is not counted toward the income eligibility of an applicant spouse.
+Furthermore, under this scenario, income up to $3,715.50 a month can be allocated to the non-applicant spouse from the applicant spouse.
+This is called a monthly maintenance needs allowance and is in place to ensure the non-applicant spouse has enough funds from which to live.

 More information about the PCA program can be found here or by downloading the Waiver Application.
-Be aware that the latter is not intended for consumers, but still provides extensive details about the program.
+Be aware that the latter is not intended for consumers, but does provide extensive details about the program.